 I've always been a fan of Godzilla movies.
-Well written dramas with Oscar™ winning actors are fine, but every now and then you just want to watch a guy in a rubber suit fight a big moth on a string.
+Well written dramas with Oscar™ winning actors are fine, but every now and then you just want to watch a guy in a dinosaur suit fight a big moth on a string.

 I've read that Toho studios is planning a new Godzilla movie and that for the first time he will be an all CGI creation, rather than the traditional man in a suit.
 I don't think I like that idea.
-The rubber suit and the intricate model work is part of the charm of these movies, and I think it's a mistake to abandon them.
+The rubber suit and the intricate model work is part of the charm of these movies and I think it's a mistake to abandon them.
 Ah, but what do I know?
 You young kids get off my lawn!

-The very first Godzilla movie was actually quite serious and somber, and commented on the legacy of the atomic bombings of Japan.
+The very first Godzilla movie was actually quite serious and somber and commented on the legacy of the atomic bombings of Japan.
 As the series progressed though, things got quite a bit sillier as it devolved into pitting Godzilla against ridiculous looking monsters in slapstick battles.